sudoswap/chomp/README.md

 This allows for a simple building block for people to build synchronous PvE scenarios (e.g. gym leaders in pokemon, dungeons, gauntlet, kaizo-style challenges, etc.).

 Also sets up the infra for NPC vs NPC style gauntlets, 0xmonaco style.
 Bringing back GOFAI onchain :^)

+### ELO
+Can do some mixture of onchain identity / [eigenkarma](https://www.lesswrong.com/posts/Fu7bqAyCMjfcMzBah/eigenkarma-trust-at-scale) to track ladders on-chain.
+Sweaty people can have their ranked games.

 ### Betting
 Game logic is on-chain so it's very trivial to handle wagering for both players.
 External hooks / game state being readable means can even have sidebets etc. etc.